Post 16 transport

 - Amend/refund/re-assess transport applications (on-going)

-- No passes are sent out without payment being made.
+- no passes are sent out without payment being made or a payment plan being set up

 Payments and refunds

-The contribution to subsidised Post 16 transport is £550 per student and covers the whole academic year.
-If you are a full-time student carrying on for a third year on the same course please contact the Transport team for charges.
+The contribution to subsidised post-16 transport is £578 per student and covers the whole academic year.
+If you are a full-time student carrying on for a third year on the same course, contact the transport team for charges.

 You will be exempt from paying the contribution if you are able to provide proof that you: